Women of Color Task Force

 The Women of Color Task Force (WCTF) is a University of Michigan staff organization, founded in 1979, that provides professional development, networking, and training opportunities for employees, with a focus on addressing the needs of women of color staff.
 For more than 36 years, the WCTF has served as a support network and a forum for the exchange of information about the status of women of color staff at the University of Michigan.

-Janice Reuben, CEW+, WCTF Program Coordinator (Project Lead)
+- Janice Reuben, CEW+, WCTF Program Coordinator (Program Lead / Conference Vendors)

-Maria Flores, Michigan Medicine Department of Learning Health Sciences
+- Maria Flores, Michigan Medicine Department of Learning Health Sciences (Conference Vendors)

-Mary Jo Gray, School of Dentistry Compliance (Leadership Development)
+- Mary Jo Gray, School of Dentistry Compliance (Leadership Development) – President

-Rachel Dawson, Michigan Medicine Precision Health (University Policies)
+- Rachel Dawson, Michigan Medicine Precision Health (University Policies / Juneteenth Chair)

 Are you interested in becoming a member of WCTF?
 Any University of Michigan (U-M) employee is eligible for membership in the Task Force if they are an active, regular staff member.